KnightPointSystems/kps_playbook/risks-mitigation.md

     </div>
     <div class="col-md-6">
         <h4>
-             Definition of Risks and Mitigation
+             Definition of Risks and Mitigations
         </h4>
         <h4>
             What Are We Doing